 - the statutory provisions relied on;

-- an outline of argument to be made at the hearing; and
+- an outline of argument to be made at the hearing;

 A party wanting portions of the information that it files with the Tribunal to be designated as confidential must submit two versions of the information to the Tribunal:

-While a party may submit documents marked “Confidential”, it does not automatically follow that the the Tribunal will accept such a designation.
+While a party may submit documents marked “PROTECTED”, it does not automatically follow that the Tribunal will accept such a designation.
 The Tribunal reserves the right to refuse to accept a confidential designation, in whole or in part.
 If the Tribunal has concerns about the designation of information as confidential, the party providing the information will be given an opportunity to provide an acceptable explanation of why the designation is appropriate.
 In these instances, the following may occur:

 - If the Tribunal is satisfied with the explanation provided, the information will be treated as confidential.

 - If the Tribunal is not satisfied with the explanation for the requested designation of confidentiality, and the party fails to provide an acceptable public version, the information submitted as confidential will not be taken into account by the Tribunal and will not be made part of the record.

 - The party providing the information may agree to the information being placed on the public record.

 - The party providing the information may withdraw the information.

 The Tribunal routinely receives requests for copies of the public briefs from interested parties, such as the general public, counsel and customs brokers.
 Therefore, it is important that parties properly identify and segregate public and protected information as per the above instructions.

 More information regarding the designation and protection of confidential information is found in the Confidentiality Guidelines.